 - waste container or similar.
-As these are emptied continually, the waste container cannot be expected to be empty on arrival.
+Although these are emptied frequently, the waste container cannot be expected to be empty on arrival.

-If there are major renovations in progress, construction noise or the like causing a noise nuisance, it is your responsibility as host to communicate this to guests around the time of booking so that they have the opportunity to consider whether it will change their decision about where to go on holiday.
+If there are major renovations in progress, construction noise or the like causing a noise nuisance, it is your responsibility as lessor to communicate this to lessees around the time of booking so that they have the opportunity to consider whether it will change their decision about where to go on holiday.

 You are generally responsible for handing over the key to the lessee unless an agreement on cleaning and preparation of the holiday home has been made with Landfolk: see section 3b.

 If it is not possible for the lessee to enter the house due to a missing or incorrect key and it is not possible to reach you, Landfolk reserves the right to call a locksmith.
 The cost of this is deducted from the income.

 If you have installed an electric car charging station, you can allow the lessee to use it.
 Electric car charging is not included in the holiday home rent (see section 5) and is therefore settled directly with the lessee.
 If the lessee wishes to use the charging station, they must agree this with you before arrival.

 If there is no charging station installed, the lessee is not allowed to charge an electric car in the holiday home for safety reasons.

 The platform is not responsible for any snow removal associated with arrival at the holiday home.
 The lessor is obliged to inform and provide the lessee with snow removal equipment.